Perfect Pairings & Recipes for

 Flavour Profile Of Soda And Its Complementary Flavour Notes

-The flavour notes evoked by soda
+Flavour notes evoked by soda

 Matching Flavour Profiles

-The flavour notes evoked by cocoa powder
+Flavour notes evoked by lard

-Recipes That Pair Soda With Cocoa Powder
+Recipes That Pair Soda With Lard

 • Linked Flavour Notes

-Looking at the aroma accents that are most strongly associated with the various flavours of soda, we can identify other ingredients that are likely to pair well.
+Looking at the accents that are most strongly associated with the various flavours of soda, we can identify other ingredients that are likely to pair well.

 Soda's Strongest Flavours